 Four key trends are enabling this - click below to learn more:

 Rise of EVs: As EVs rapidly grow towards 2040, there will be a need for integrating battery telematics into commercial vehicle fleets - across trucks, vans, buses, forklifts, AGVs and more.
 As this market matures, so will the use of battery telematics

 (vs 40 mn in 2017)

-Rise of Cloud: Like vehicles, batteries will provide tons of data that need storage and fast processing - but with the rise of cloud servers, this is becoming increasingly simple and cost-effective.
+Rise of Cloud: Like vehicles, batteries provide tons of data that need storage and fast processing - but with the rise of cloud servers, this becomes increasingly simple & low cost.
 Cloud computing also enables far more advanced BMS methods

 public cloud market in 2021